 Preliminary qualitative research began in Spring 2022 with agency interviews and family focus groups.
 The mixed-method approach involves census-based map analysis, agency interviews and community-based focus groups and mapping.
 The w88 mobile anticipates using the data to support fair housing legislation, an expansion of Spanish language services and information, and improved representation for the housing challenges of undocumented persons.

 Cecilia Alonso, Juan Manuel Briones, María Fernández, Jose Neri Jimenez, Oscar Macias, Ebert Rodriguez, and Fatima Rivas are the CARB members.
 In addition to the CARB, the w88 mobile is supported by a cross section of academic and community collaborators.
 At the University of Nevada, Jafeth Sanchez, director of the Latino Research Center, is a co-investigator.
 Master’s student in geography Francesca Rodriguez-Hart and project mentors librarian Chrissy Klenke and geographer Scott Kelley guide the geospatial components of the project.
 University of Nevada alumni Abigail Navarro-Munoz and Karla Rodriguez serve as community research organizers.
-The w88 mobile’s StoryMap is designed and managed by Francesca Rodriguez-Hart and Jessie Clark.
+The project’s StoryMap is designed and managed by Francesca Rodriguez-Hart and Jessie Clark.